-- Ensure all new Trust vehicles are low carbon and reduce the environmental impact of our fleet. - Ensure staff have access to facilities for video/teleconferencing to reduce business miles between sites and from attending external meetings. - Monitor indoor and outdoor local air quality around our sites; identify pollution hotspots and deliver mitigation activities. - Increase the number of electric charging points available to staff and visitors and increase the proportion of Electric Vehicles (EV) within our vehicle fleet.
+- Develop and deliver a new Healthy Travel Strategy for MFT with ambitious plans to reduce single occupancy car journeys and the travel impact of our supply chain. - Ensure all new Trust vehicles are low carbon and increase the proportion of Electric Vehicles (EV) to reduce the environmental impact of our fleet to meet or exceed the targets set in the NHS Long Term Plan. - Ensure staff have access to facilities for video/teleconferencing to reduce business miles between sites and from attending external meetings. - Monitor indoor and outdoor local air quality around our sites; identify pollution hotspots and deliver mitigation activities. - Increase the number of rapid electric charging points available to staff and visitors.

-- to improve it. - Deliver a programme of sustainable and active travel events transport services.
+- Review active travel infrastructure across all sites and develop plans to improve it. - Deliver a programme of sustainable and active travel events across all main sites and clearly communicate any changes to local transport services.